hefestosjs/docs/README.md

 ## Factories

 Factories are used to define a blueprint of a data structure and then using that blueprint to generate dummy data.
-You can create a Factory using our generator with the command `yarn g` and selecting the factory option, or just using `yarn g factory ModelName`.
+You can create a Factory using our generator with the command `npm run g` and selecting the factory option.
 Let’s check out this example.

-First, we'll use the command `yarn g factory ContentCreator` and the file will be generated in `/app/database/factories/ContentCreatorFactory.ts`.
+First, we'll use the command `npm run g`, select the factory option and name ContentCreator, and the file will be generated in `/app/database/factories/ContentCreatorFactory.ts`.
 Inside the ContentCreatorFactory file, we'll set the properties like this.

 ```typescript
 import { Factory } from "core/modules";